Location Location Location!

-Get assistance from builders and contractors to evaluate your options within your budget.
+Get assistance from builders and contractors to evaluate your options within your overall investment.
 You should be able to decide whether you want to demo or remodel first, that will keep your list of contractors to vet down since some builders don't remodel and vice versa.

 Talk to your trusted contractors and get an inspection to uncover some of the mysteries behind the walls.

 Check out your governing jurisdictions for permits - think of your deed restrictions, current survey of your home and property, utility easements, driveway easements, architectural control committees, etc. Everyone just might have an opinion, and an approval process to follow.

 That at least will give you a headstart in the process!